jekylltools/jekyll-tipue-search/README.md

 ## Usage

 Jekyll will use the Liquid code in `tipuesearch/tipuesearch_content.js` to generate a search index.
-The search form in `search.html` uses Javascript to search the index and display a list of results.
+The form in `search.html` uses Javascript to search the index and display a list of results.

-Refer to the [Tipue Search documentation](http://www.tipue.com/search/docs/) for available configuration options.
+Refer to the [Tipue Search documentation](http://www.tipue.com/search/docs/) for available configuration options for the search form, and display of search results.

-### Excluding single items from search index
+### Excluding from search index

-You can exclude specific items from the search index with a front-matter variable:
+You can exclude specific documents from the search index with a front-matter variable:

 ```
 exclude_from_search: true